Skip to main content

 Imagine the Future of Government Services in California

-Imagine a future where consulting the people who need government support is routine—where their voices shape policies, programs, and services.
-We believe that by listening to customers, we can create better experiences and outcomes for everyone.
+Imagine a future where consulting the people who need government support is routine — where their voices shape policies, programs, and services.
+By listening to customers, we can create better experiences and outcomes for everyone.

 The Challenge We’re Tackling